theodorejb/lightncandy/README.md

 Template Debugging
 ------------------

-When template error happened, LightnCandy::compile() will return false.
-You may compile with `FLAG_ERROR_EXCEPTION` to catch the exception.
+`LightnCandy::compile()` will throw an exception if there is a template error which prevents compilation.

 You may generate debug version of templates with `FLAG_RENDER_DEBUG` when compile() .
-The debug template contained more debug information and slower (TBD: performance result) , you may pass extra LightnCandy\Runtime options into render function to know more rendering error (missing data).
+The debug template contained more debug information and slower, you may pass extra LightnCandy\Runtime options into render function to know more rendering error (missing data).
 For example:

 ```php
 $template = "Hello! {{name}} is {{gender}}.